Is evil necessary?

 Wikipedia gives us the following example of a common lifeboat scenario in which a “solution” would be, either way, questionably ethical:

 A trolley is running out of control down a track.
-In its path are 5 people who have been tied to the track.
+In its path are five people who have been tied to the track.
 Fortunately, you can flip a switch, which will lead the trolley down a different track to safety.
 Unfortunately, there is a single person tied to that track.
 Should you flip the switch?
 We shall explore questionable ethics in other areas as well.

 The second part of our first definition states that practicing such questionable ethics leads to the greater good.
 The greater good, along with life boat scenarios, are hallmarks of utilitarian ethics.
 A utilitarian ethicist would likely label the greater good as altruistic, pertaining to society or some other collective group or entity (real or imaginative), and that doing questionable acts for this collective is an important duty; so that others will not have to do it.